 Total emissions

-Our current strategy is to make emissions reductions via a 3-stage CRP and concluding with zero emissions by 2050/51 at the latest.
-It is our current intention to practicably minimise all emissions by 2040/41.
-From that point we aim to offset all residual emissions such that our carbon footprint defined by this PPN is zero from 2041/42 through to 2050/51.
+Our strategy is structured around a three-stage Carbon Reduction Plan (CRP), culminating in the achievement of Net Zero emissions by 2050 at the latest.
+It is our intention to minimise emissions as far as possible in practice by 2040, after which we will offset any residual emissions to ensure that our carbon footprint, as defined by PPN requirements, is zero from 2041 through to 2050.

 Progress against these targets can be seen in the graph below: